 Sara had been excited and looking forward to touring Antelope Canyon in Arizona.
 Tour guides and reservations are required to enter the slot canyons.
 They checked into their scheduled Upper Antelope Canyon tour an hour early, as required.
 The tour was crowded, but the canyon was amazing.
 The light changed every 5-10 minutes, especially during the morning.
 It was incredible to see the changing features and colors.
 Their tour guide was super and walked them through the best camera settings to capture great shots due to the low light in the bottom of the canyon.
 They hiked less than a mile through the washout, but the slot canyon continues for another 15 miles and varies from 100-120+ feet high.
 Their favorite feature was an area called “Dragon’s Eye.”
 It was menacing.

 They headed on to their next stop to hike the 1 mile round trip trail to Horseshoe Bend.
 This is where the Colorado River pulls a 270-degree turn.
 The hike was at elevation, and the Florida flatlanders had to stop and take a couple of breaks to catch their breath.
 But on the way back to the van, they challenged each other to hike without stopping.
 The cliffs were sheer 1,000-foot drops.
 You could see ripples, current, and blue and green streaks of algae and sediment along the river.
 It was beautiful.

 They were watching the weather closely as winter storms were hammering most parts of the country.
 After six days, they had gone as far as west as they wanted to, and their route had kept them just south of the nastiest weather.
 But the time had come to make a right turn and start heading North.
 Stay tuned for a future blog post with Part 2 of their epic Dad-Daughter trip to find out what they encountered next!

-And if you want to do a similar road trip, book your campervan from our Miami depot and drop it off at our Phoenix depot.
+And if you want to do a similar road trip, book your campervan from our Orlando rental site and drop it off at our Phoenix location.